rahilv99/llama-backend/README.md

 3. Install dependenices with `pip install -r requirements.txt`
 4. Make sure uvicorn is installed.
 For linux: `sudo apt install uvicorn`
 4. Launch server to port 8000 `uvicorn server:app --reload`
+5. use an OPENAI key/ deepinfra key if you wish to use Llama 90B, make sure the model also matches the key you use

 ## Testing
 Open a new terminal